-The Sacramento CoC's Coordinated Access System (CAS), including its Housing Problem Solving diversion efforts provide diversion services for literally homeless households and households at imminent risk of homelessness making first contact with the system.
-People seeking CAS support who cannot benefit from HPS to avoid literal homelessness, and who cannot be connected to a shelter bed immediately, will be connected to a CAS Coordinated Access Navigator (CAN) Team for support while awaiting bed placement and/or finding other resolutions to their episode of homelessness.
+To shorten the time individuals and families experience homelessness, the CoC uses a continuous quality improvement framework to enhance the Homeless Response System (HRS).
+The Sacramento CoC's Coordinated Access System (CAS), including its Housing Problem Solving (HPS) diversion efforts, provides support to literally homeless households and those at imminent risk of homelessness when they first make contact with the system.
+Households unable to benefit from HPS to avoid literal homelessness, and who cannot be connected to a shelter bed immediately, are referred to the CAS Coordinated Access Navigator (CAN) Team.
+This team provides support while individuals or families await shelter placement or work toward resolving their episode of homelessness.